 Organize Your Mind

 Sometimes goal setting requires having some really tough conversations with yourself, aka “getting your mind right”.
-What this does is help you to put a mirror up to all of the excuses you’ve made in the past, and help create a new plan of attack that will help you be successful.
+What this does is help you to put a mirror up to all of your past excuses and helps you create a new plan of attack to be successful.

 Whether you’re a beginner or a seasoned pro, the clarity that this mental reflection brings will help you see the best path towards your health goals to make serious progress.

 Are you ready to get organized to make your health and fitness a priority?
 Share your commitment with us in the comments below!